-This program is designed to grant students the Bachelor of Science in Artificial Intelligence degree upon completing the four-year program.
+This program is designed to grant students the Bachelor of Data Science degree upon completing the four-year program.

 2. University Graduation Requirements

 To graduate with a Bachelor of Science in Information Technology, students must complete a four-year program consisting of 138 credit hours.
 The distribution of courses is as follows: